 Property Boundaries, Lines, and Neighbors FAQ

-If you recently purchased a new home or are planning to build a fence or building on your property, it's vital that you know where your property boundaries lie exactly.
-People often struggle to find property lines.
-Sometimes, they will need to visit an assessor's office.
-There, they will need to solicit the help of the assessor's office in determining the property lines.
+If you recently purchased a new home or are planning to build a fence or building on your property, it's vital that you know where your property boundaries lie.
+People often struggle to find property lines and may need to visit an assessor's office for assistance in determining the property lines.

-If a current property survey doesn't exist, it will be necessary to have one done.
+If a current property survey doesn't exist, you will need to have one done.
 An assessor can assist with this.
 Otherwise, you can find the property lines in a geographical information system (GIS), which is often publicly available through the assessor's office.
 Legal boundaries will be in the surveys available in such a system.
 These maps are known as PLAT maps.

 Review any of the following material for more information, including legal descriptions of important and fundamental concepts related to property boundaries: